Coverage of the Hillsborough disaster by The Sun: Actions

 A protest in Kirkby shortly after The Sun's "The Truth" headline featured women burning copies of the tabloid.
 Widespread boycotting of The Sun, alongside the News of the World, soon followed.
 The newspaper is widely known as The Scum within Liverpool.
 In the 2010s, Vice reported that early campaigns focused on persuading consumers not to purchase it, while later campaigns target supply.
-The Total Eclipse of the Sun and Shun the Sun initiatives, both of which bowdlerise the newspaper name as The S*n, encourage newsagents and supermarkets not to sell the paper, and shops not to allow it on their premises.
+The Total Eclipse of the Sun and Shun the Sun initiatives, both of which paraphrased the newspaper name as The S*n, encourage newsagents and supermarkets not to sell the paper, and shops not to allow it on their premises.
 A member of Shun the Sun said that they were aiming for the movement to spread beyond Liverpool, and draw attention to other issues with The Sun than just Hillsborough.
 The publicist Max Clifford suggested that the boycott should end in 2011.
 Campaigns have been criticised on the grounds of censorship or freedom of speech.

 Peter Hooton, the lead singer of Liverpudlian band The Farm, has been a campaign spokesperson.
 A 2011 anti-The Sun concert organised by the Hillsborough Justice Campaign featured artists including Mick Jones, James Dean Bradfield and The Farm; it developed into a national tour.
 Shortly afterwards, Billy Bragg released the song "Scousers Never Buy The Sun".

 In 2016, Liverpool City Council passed a motion supported by Mayor of Liverpool Joe Anderson to urge local retailers not to sell The Sun.
 Anderson received criticism from Bob Satchwell from the Society of Editors for commenting that he "would ban it from shops across the city" if it were legal, as "that is what happens in dictatorships and banana republics".
 Around the same time, Merseytravel endorsed the Total Eclipse of the Sun campaign.

 In 2017, journalists from The Sun were banned from Liverpool's Anfield stadium and Melwood training ground over its Hillsborough coverage.
 They were denied access from interviewing players or managers.
 The decision was undertaken after consulting families of those who died in the disaster, and the Total Eclipse of the Sun campaign.
 The ban extended a practice by the club of refusing The Sun exclusive interviews, but did not prevent them from accessing publicly accessible material or using external sources to write content.